"A remarkable Renaissance music group called PIVA - if you have the chance to hear them, jump at it."

 Formed in 2002 Piva have firmly established themselves as a leading early music ensemble.
 Playing throughout the UK and across Europe, the group has gained a reputation for their lively performances and entertaining shows.

-Taking late 16th century dance and ballad tunes, Piva make them ring out in the early 21st century.
-It’s music of the past played for today!
+Taking late 16th century dance and ballad tunes, Piva makes them ring out in the 21st century.

 crumhorns, shawms, violin - members of Piva are multi-instrumentalists bringing together the sounds and atmosphere of renaissance Europe.